-While legal separation exists in other states, it isn’t actually a thing in Pennsylvania.
+While legal separation exists in other states.
 Separating from your spouse tells the state you have plans to get a divorce.
 Separation might include leaving your matrimonial home with no plans to go back or even writing a letter to your spouse indicating the end of your marital commitment and living in the basement bedroom.
 In some cases this separation is voluntary on both parts.
 In other situations, one spouse forces the other to leave or one leaves at the protest of the other.

 How Quickly Can Divorce Occur After Separation?

 Although legal separation doesn’t exist as other states know it, you do have to be separated for an entire year before filing for divorce.
 During your separation, it’s best if you don’t live with each other and almost essential that you don’t have sexual contact.
 Any of those actions that are typical among married spouses show that you’re not completely separated and could delay that one year time period.
 Your lives have to be completely separate, even if you live in the same house.